-If you are involved in a child custody case and you are unable to reach an agreement on legal decision making or parenting time arrangements for your children, you may consider asking the court to appoint a Child Custody Evaluator.
-These experts will investigate all aspects of a child’s life, including the parents relationship with the child.
+If you are involved in a child custody case and you are unable to reach an agreement on legal decision making or parenting time arrangements for your kids, you may consider asking the court to appoint a Child Custody Evaluator.
+These experts will investigate all aspects of a child’s life, including the parents’ relationship with the child.

-The opinions of the evaluator may carry a significant amount of weight when you go to trial in an Arizona child custody case, so it is imperative you do everything possible to present the best case possible during the child custody evaluation.
-The good news is there are numerous things you may do to reach the best possible outcome on your case.
+The opinions of the evaluator may carry a significant amount of weight when you go to trial in an Arizona child custody case, so it is imperative you do everything possible to present the best case possible for the child custody evaluation.
+The good news is there are numerous things you may do to reach the best possible outcome in your case.

-Our attorneys prepare a thorough position statement outlining every statutory factor the child custody evaluator is required to consider before issuing recommendations to the court.
-We also thoroughly outline all of the evidence supporting our client’s position on each of those factors and attach exhibits and sworn witness statements in support of our position.
+Our attorneys prepare an accurate position statement outlining every statutory factor the child custody evaluator is required to consider before issuing recommendations to the court.
+We also thoroughly describe all of the evidence supporting our client’s position on each of those factors and attach exhibits and sworn witness statements in support of our position.

 It also assists our clients in preparing for the evaluation because they have a complete written outline of all of our positions and the evidence we have of those positions before they first meet with the evaluator.